 - Director of Publicity and Research, Dr. W. E. B. DuBois.

-His daughter Inez Milhollandinsisted that a delegation from Howard University be allowed to march in the 1913 woman suffrage parade in Washington.
-She died in 1916 after an exhausting series of weeks campaigning against President Woodrow Wilson for not supporting the right of women to vote.
+Milholland's daughter Inez (who married my mother's uncle Eugen Boissevain) followed in her father's footsteps.
+She insisted that a delegation from Howard University be allowed to march in the 1913 woman suffrage parade in Washington.
+She died in 1916 after exhausting weeks on a whistle-stop tour of the west, campaigning against President Woodrow Wilson for not supporting the right of women to vote.

-At a memorial for Inez in 1924, her father complained publicly about the absence of black people on the program.
+At a memorial for Inez in 1924, her father complained publicly about the absence of black people on the program, which was put together by the National Woman's Party.

 On the centennial of their founding, the NAACP called for equity in distribution of stimulus funds.